0x5c4r3/jekyll-theme-console/_posts/2023-08-08-OSEP-Review.markdown

 &nbsp;
 <ins></ins>
-Since my knowledge on red teaming was relatively zero - apart from a couple machines on HTB, I decided to get into ADs from 0 to 100 subscribing to <a href="https://www.offsec.com/courses/pen-300/" style="color:red;">Evasion Techniques and Breaching Defenses (PEN-300)</a>, which is the course ending up with the OSEP exam.
+Since my knowledge on red teaming was relatively zero - apart from a couple machines on HTB (which makes me feel like a guy that shares the "top 1% on tryhackme" on his Linkedin public description), I decided to get into ADs from 0 to 100 subscribing to <a href="https://www.offsec.com/courses/pen-300/" style="color:red;">Evasion Techniques and Breaching Defenses (PEN-300)</a>, which is the course ending up with the OSEP exam.

 &nbsp;